The Best LPN Programs in Alabama

 Resources for LPNs in Alabama

-The Alabama Association of School Nurses has been representing the needs of Alabama's school nurses since 1970.
-The organization provides continuing education and awards for excellence in nursing.
+Alabama Association of School Nurses: This association has represented the needs of Alabama’s school nurses since 1970.
+The organization promotes nursing practice in Alabama and provides continuing education.

-Members of the Alabama State Nurses Association can participate in professional events and take continuing education courses through the organization.
-In addition, the association provides advocacy services to protect the interests of nurses around the state.
+Alabama State Nurses Association: Members of the Alabama State Nurses Association can participate in professional events and take continuing education courses through the organization.
+Additionally, the association provides advocacy services to protect the interests of the state’s nurses.